8 Reasons to Test your Data Backups and Disaster Recovery Plan

 The short-sighted nature of skipping tests ought to be self-evident.
-If it isn’t, the following reasons definitely spell out the importance of making sure backups and DR work before you actually need them.
+If it isn’t, the following reasons spell out the importance of making sure backups and DR work before you need them.

-It’s normal to discover flaws in design or missed details after implementation.
+It’s normal to discover flaws in design after implementation.
 But people sometimes are surprised.
 The dependability of traditional consumer-grade backup and disaster recovery systems can mislead business leaders into believing that enterprise backups work just as well “out of the box.”
-In fact, the more complex the computing environment, the more customized the backup processes and DR plans must be and the less likely it is that a solution works properly when it’s first implemented.
+In fact, the more complex the computing environment, the more customized the backup processes and DR plans must be and the less likely it is that a solution works appropriately when it’s first implemented.

 Regularly scheduled (or surprise) tests provide ongoing confirmation of the effectiveness of backup and DR plans.
 The time to learn that a backup disk is faulty or a file is corrupted is NOT when the data it’s supposed to store is required!